Skip to main content

 Standard rush premiums: 24-hour turnaround: 50–100% premium.
 48-hour: 25–50%.
 1-week (from standard 3-week lead): 15–25%.
 The premium compensates for disrupting your production schedule, overtime labor, and expedited material procurement.
 Always communicate the premium upfront — never surprise the customer on the invoice.

-Should I use AI quoting software?
+Should I use automated quoting software?

 For standard parts, yes — it dramatically speeds up response time.
-AI quoting works best for brackets, plates, simple turned parts, and other repeatable geometries where feature recognition is reliable.
+Automated quoting works best for brackets, plates, simple turned parts, and other repeatable geometries where feature recognition is reliable.
 For complex 5-axis, tight-tolerance, or exotic-material work, experienced estimators still outperform algorithms.
-A common approach: use AI for the first-pass estimate (~80% of quotes), then have a senior estimator review complex jobs before sending.
+A common approach: use automation for the first-pass estimate (~80% of quotes), then have a senior estimator review complex jobs before sending.
 The ROI is in responding faster — shops that quote within 4 hours win 60%+ more work than those that take 48 hours.